ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 to know the semantics of core or the constraint solver.

 There are also complicated hypothetical scenarios such as a plugin reading a certain file depending on which file is being compiled.
-Ideally, we want to computer the hash of this input file to work out whether it has changed but this is difficult to achieve without access to the source code.
+Ideally, we want to compute the hash of this input file to work out whether it has changed but this is difficult to achieve without access to the source code.
 This seems over-elaborate, in order to maintain simplicity, if a user wants to write a plugin like this they should always trigger